The Coolest Nashville Swimming Holes You Need to Visit This Summer

 The Stones River consists of three forks: West, Middle, and East.
 Along the East Fork of the Stones River is the Old Mill beach and swimming hole.
 There’s also a tree swing, but be sure to always check the depth of the water as it can change throughout the year.

-Guests of the bed & breakfast have long boasted about the 40 acres of serene forest, Cooper’s Lagoon swimming hole, and the 90ft Carmac Falls, but you don’t have to stay overnight to see it for yourself.
+Guests of the bed and breakfast have long boasted about the 40 acres of serene forest, Cooper’s Lagoon swimming hole, and the 90-foot Carmac Falls.
+But you don’t have to stay overnight to see it for yourself.
 Day visitors are welcome to hike the trails and take a dip in the lagoon -- with a reservation and purchase of a boxed lunch.

-One of the most scenic swimming holes in Tennessee, Cummins Falls State Park is a 211-acre day park, featuring a badass 75ft waterfall.
-A 2.5 mile (round-trip) hike takes you to the falls, which empty into a deep gorge that's perfect for spending a day swimming and sunning on the rocks.
-The descent into the gorge is steep, so use caution.
-The land was privately owned until acquired by the Tennessee Parks and Greenways Foundation and sold to the state as Tennessee’s 54th state park.
+One of the most scenic swimming holes in Tennessee, Cummins Falls State Park is a 211-acre day park, featuring an impressive 75-foot waterfall.
+A 2.5-mile (round-trip) hike takes you to the falls, which empty into a deep gorge that's perfect for spending a day swimming and sunning on the rocks.
+The descent into the gorge is steep, so use caution and remember you’ll have to climb back up at the end of the day.

 Rock Island State Park offers both a natural sand beach (located off Center Hill Lake) and several swimming holes throughout the 883-acre park.
-Great Falls is a 30ft, horseshoe-shaped waterfall, and Caney Fork Gorge features scenic overlooks, waterfalls, and deep swimming holes.
+The lakeshore is decorated with stately old family homes and camps, which make it look like the set for the Tennessee version of Dirty Dancing.
+Great Falls is a 30-foot, horseshoe-shaped waterfall, and Caney Fork Gorge features scenic overlooks, waterfalls, and deep swimming holes.

 South Cumberland State Park stretches across more than 25,000 acres and nine separate counties.
 The Grundy Lake area has a man-made beach just four miles from the visitors center.
 There are several waterfalls that provide refuge from the heat with year-round cold water.
-No jumping here though; gorges are too shallow.
+No jumping here, though, because the pools are pretty shallow.
 However, they’re perfect for swimming and lounging.
 Greeter Falls is an excellent spot in the Savage Gulf area and is only a one mile hike to the falls.

 Sign up here for our daily Nashville email and be the first to get all the food/drink/fun the Music City has to offer.